Table of Contents

 The agreement will also give your property management company permission to hang a lockbox on the house.

-This states that your property manager will charge a security deposit to the tenant and hold it in a separate account.
+This states that your property manager will charge a security deposit to the resident and hold it in a separate account.

-Once the tenant moves out, your manager will be responsible for returning that deposit to the tenant.
-If there is any tenant-related damage caused to the home, this will be deducted from the security deposit.
+Once the resident moves out, your manager will be responsible for returning that deposit to the resident.
+If there is any resident-related damage caused to the home, this will be deducted from the security deposit.

 In this section of the contract, the owner gives the agent the ability to perform the following activities: